Safety & Risk Awareness

 - Stay hydrated throughout the day and eat a light snack or meal before hitting the trails.

 - Maintain your equipment regularly to ensure that it is functioning properly.
+Do not borrow a friends skis without having the bindings adjusted for your height, weight and ability.

 SIGNAGE YOU’LL SEE ON OUR TRAILS, ALL GUEST SHOULD BE AWARE OF THESE SIGNS